Our Verdict

 The Aeron scored fairly well by most of our judges, especially regarding the armrests.
 They are heavily padded, which gives them a leg up, but they can be difficult to make parallel to one another, as the level mechanism on the back requires both hands to operate.
 The backrest isn't the most comfortable we have seen to date and is a bit lower than many of the others, so taller testers weren't as comfortable.

 The seat is also quite comfortable, with every single one of our testers rating it average or above.
 The vast majority of them even rated the seat of the Aeron close to the top of the entire group.
-Overall, the majority of our judges found it comfortable enough to sit in for at least a full workday, though there would be a few more complaints that the overall most comfortable chairs received.
+Overall, the majority of our judges found it comfortable enough to sit in for at least a full workday, although there were a few more complaints that the chairs received were not the most comfortable.

 Adjustability

-Next, we looked at the adjustability of each chair and assessed how well each could accommodate a wide range of different body types and sitting positions.
-We compared how much you can adjust the chair's back, armrest, seat, and reclining resistance to achieve a recommended ergonomic position.
 The Aeron lacks some of the adjustability of other options, but it still scored decently.
 The backrest and lumbar support have a wide adjustment range, and the “PostureFit SL Lumbar Support” consists of two pads that conform to the body and support the lower back.
-You can't adjust the height of these pads — which is usually not an issue since they are quite tall — but you can adjust the level of support and firmness.
+You can't adjust the height of these pads, which is usually not an issue since they are quite tall; however, you can adjust the level of support and firmness.

-The Aeron has three different reclining limiters that you can set — straight up, halfway reclined, and all the way back.
+The Aeron has three different reclining limiters that you can set: straight up, halfway reclined, and fully reclined.
 The reclining resistance knob is easy to reach underneath the front of the chair and makes it simple to set your desired resistance.
 The armrests can move up and down, forward and back, and can swivel, but they can't move narrower or wider.
 The seat has adequate padding, but the seat pan depth can't be adjusted.
 However, even our shortest tester (5'3") could put her feet flat on the ground in this chair.
 Altogether, it's fairly easy to get the Aeron configured for an ergonomic position at most desks, though the armrests are a little thick and can get jammed up depending on your desk.

 Ease of Assembly